 Indications and Usage for Halobetasol Propionate Ointment

-Halobetasol Propionate Ointment is a super-high potency corticosteroid indictated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
+Halobetasol Propionate Ointment 0.05% is a super-high potency corticosteroid indictated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
 Treatment beyond two consecutive weeks is not recommended, and the total dosage should not exceed 50 g/week because of the potential for the drug to suppress the hypothalamic-pituitary-adrenal (HPA) axis.
 Use in children under 12 years of age is not recommended.

-As with other highly active corticosteroid, therapy should be discontinued when control has been achieved.
+As with other highly active corticosteroids, therapy should be discontinued when control has been achieved.
 If no improvement is seen within 2 weeks, reassessment of the diagnosis may be necessary.

 Halobetasol Propionate Ointment is contraindicated in those patients with a history of hypersensitivity to any of the components of the preparation.